"Sport Road Cycling Tour - ONE"

 Day 3 - Grazalema to Zahara de la Sierra

 Today’s ride begins with a short, steep little climb out of Grazalema before you ride down a steady 12km descent.
 In the opposite direcion, this is a tough climb know locally as “The Beast” – enjoy the knowledge that you are doing the descent, rather than the climb.
 The route then takes you on through rural countryside, via El Bosque and the pretty village of Prado del Rey (an excellent lunchstop).
 Undulating countryside leads you to Zahara de la Sierra, a striking village set on a small rocky outcrop above the clear blue waters of a reservoir, topped by the remains of an Arab fortress.
 Overnight in this charming village – and if your legs are feeling up to it, take a walk up the hill to the remains of the Arab fortress.

 37km - 872m ascent

 A lovely steady day, with no tricky or steep climbs, just constant “ups-and-downs” throughout to give you a good workout.
-You head north from Zahara into “olive-country" - acres of dusty green trees in regimented limes stretching as far as the eye can see; even the steepest slopes are cultivated to make the most of the available land between the limestone hills.
-You will pass thorugh the sleepy village of La Muela and will regularly spot sections of the Via Verde below you - a cycle route along the path of a disused railway line developed to help transport the olive crops to the coast but never actually used.
+You head north from Zahara into “olive-country" - acres of dusty green trees in regimented lines stretching as far as the eye can see; even the steepest slopes are cultivated to make the most of the available land between the limestone hills.
+You will pass through the sleepy village of La Muela and will regularly spot sections of the Via Verde below you - a cycle route along the path of a disused railway line developed to help transport the olive crops to the coast but never actually used.
 You finish with a steady 10km climb up into the village of Olvera; another Arab fortress at the top of the village is worth a visit on foot before you enjoy a relaxing evening.